Home/Blog/Lifestyle/Food & Nutrition/Chia Seeds: 15 Health Benefits and Its Nutrition Value

 Chia seeds may give any meal or snack a crunchy, low-calorie addition.
 In actuality, there are only 138 calories in 28 grams of chia seeds.

-14. May Help in Cancer
+14. May reduce Cancer risk

 Chia seeds are a true and high source of fibre, which can support intestinal health, as you’ve already read.
 It has been observed that consuming a high-fibre diet has been demonstrated to offer protection against colorectal cancer.

-15. Helps in Constipation
+15. Relieves Constipation

 The majority of the fibre included in chia seeds is insoluble fibre, or fibre that does not dissolve in liquids.
 Rather, insoluble fibre serves to form soft, thick stools by absorbing liquids.
 Chia seeds contain the perfect kind of fibre to relax your stool and relieve constipation if you frequently become backed up and have trouble passing gas.